Boston Dynamics CEO talks profitability and the company’s next robots

 Almost a year as CEO

 Boston Dynamics hired Playter in 1994.
-After 18 years as vice president of engineering, Playter left for a director role at Google.
-Four years later, he rejoined Boston Dynamics as chief operating officer and then a year later became CEO.
+After 18 years as vice president of engineering, Playter took a director role when the company was acquired by Google.
+Following Google’s sale of Boston Dynamics to Softbank four years later, he became COO and then a year later, CEO.

 “The company is transforming,” Playter said.
 “There’s a lot of change that’s taking place.
 And we’re trying to do some things that are pretty hard.
 Our history is we’re an R&D organization.
 And really, we’re the best in the world at creating some new concept of a robot and making it work well enough that you could go do a demo with it.
 And we are trying to hang on to what made us great there: the ability to do advanced development and research and solve fundamental and hard problems but also develop our commercial muscle, learn how to sell a product, manufacture it, support it, and ultimately make a profit.
 It’s not always easy to have both of those kinds of goals coexist.”